Participation in this project is prohibited for a US person. Please seek legal and tax advice.

 4.1 The Liquidity Provider (LP) Side

-LPs deposit 3CRV to the Curve Factory Pool: 3CRV/lvUSD and receive their fees as emissions on the pool.
-This includes upfront interest payments in ARCH tokens and other token revenue sharing.
+LPs deposit 3CRV to the Curve Factory Pool: 3CRV/lvUSD and receive their rewards as emissions on the pool.
+This includes upfront interest payments in ARCH tokens and potentially other tokens in the future.

 4.1.1 What is lvUSD?